reevoo/anon/README.md

 ## Features

 - Scans and replaces e-mail addresses in a file.
 - Replaces all data in one or more CSV columns with anonymous e-mail addresses.
+(Supports auto-detection of e-mail columns or use of column headers/indices)
 - The same personal e-mail address will be replaced with the same anonymous e-mail address within the file.
 - Command-Line Interface with I/O support